 If they have no good leads, ask them gently if they might be able to direct you to someone they know who can bring you in front of the right person.
-Strategically align with people on LinkedIn, Facebook, Twitter, and Instagram to help create a mutually beneficial community.
+Then, strategically align with people on LinkedIn, Facebook, Twitter, and Instagram to help create a mutually beneficial community.

 These individuals should be future recruiting managers, human resources and talent management experts in organisations you may like to partner for.
 Find top-tier recruiters who are respected specialists in your area.
 Find colleagues at other businesses in the niche.
 This way, the right kinds of people can get to know you when they see your posts and hold you in mind as positions become open.

 How Can I Start My Personal Branding Strategy?